 IANA has assigned 48 as the CBOR tag to indicate a MAC address.
 The enclosed data item is an octet string.
 The length of the octet string indicates whether a 48-bit (6 octet) or 64-bit (8 octet) MAC address is encoded.
-Should some other multiple of 8 bits length MAC addresses be used in the future, such as a 128-bit (16 octet) MAC address, the 48 tag will be used.
+Should some other multiple of 8 bits be used in the future for the length of MAC addresses, such as a 128-bit (16-octet) MAC address, the 48 tag will be used.

-IANA has assigned 1048 as the CBOR tag to indicate an OUI, CID, or "CF" series organizational identifier.
+IANA has assigned 1048 as the CBOR tag to indicate an OUI, CID, or CF series organizational identifier.
 The enclosed data item is an octet string of length 3 to hold the 24-bit OUI or CID (see Section 2.1.2).